Are Lawsuit Settlements Taxable?

 The damages awarded can still be significant without the delay of multiple hearings, selecting a jury, or relying on a jury verdict or judge’s ruling, which may be unpredictable.
 Settlements give both parties more control and can still result in significant compensation.

-In the eyes of the IRS, however, there is no distinction between a settlement and a court award; you may still be responsible for paying taxes on some of the compensation received.
+However, the tax implications of a settlement payment and court award are similar.
+In the eyes of the IRS, there is no distinction between the two.
+You may still be responsible for paying taxes on some of the compensation received.

 Are Settlements Taxable?